theappbusiness/TABTestKit/README.md

 See below for more in-depth discussion around steps and scenarios.

-## Usage
-To run the UI automation tests, switch to the UI test scheme in your project and press `CMD + U`.

 ### UITestScreen
 - `trait`: This is a page element that can be defined once a page has inherited from `BasePage` which will allow you to call `.await()` on that page.
 - `await`: Uses the given `trait` element for a page and calls `waitForElementToAppear()` on it.
 Using a unique element to that page is the recommended selection for a trait.